pypa/hatch/COMMANDS.rst

     Installs globally, rather than on a per-user basis.
 This has no effect if a virtual env is in use.

+*--admin*
+    When --global is selected, this assumes admin rights are already enabled and therefore sudo/runas will not be used.

 *-q/--quiet*
     Decreases verbosity.